tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK8.md

 By reanalyzing it, we realized that the input processed in the "Password" field was hashed before being inserted in the query.
 We also noticed that the password was only processed in the query before the phone number, which meant we input our payload in the "Phone Number" field without risking commenting the hashed password.

-This time, the payload needed to:
+Our payload for this task needed to:
-* Have a backtick, so as to close the string where `$input_value` is inserted.
+* Have an apostrophe, so as to close the string where `$input_value` is inserted.
 * Have a `WHERE` clause that specifies the user whose entry we want to update.
 * Have a hashtag in order to comment the rest of the query.